macp3o/iptables-persist/README.md

 # iptables-autoload

-### Persistent iptables Rules During Power Cycles
+`iptables-autoload` is an `initd` service that automatically persists `iptables` rules during power cycles.

-`iptables-autoload` is an `initd` service that automatically persists `iptables` rules during power cycles. `iptables` rules are automatically restored after power on to the value they had before halting the system.
+With `iptables-autoload`, `iptables` rules are automatically restored after power on to the value they had before halting the system.

 ## How It Works